CFP: Feminist Philosophy Quarterly

 This is a call for papers for a special issue of Feminist Philosophy Quarterly on feminist approaches to moral responsibility.

 Feminist philosophy provides unique insight into the ontology, epistemology, psychology, pragmatics, and politics of responsibility.
-Unlike mainstream philosophy, feminist philosophy “originated in feminist politics and… included from the start discussion of feminist political issues and positions” (Garry, Khader, & Stone 2017: 52).
-Early feminist philosophers sought to “expose sexist biases running through the various branches of philosophy” (ibid.) and identify their sources in patriarchal culture.
-Today, feminist theory aims to be more intersectional by diagnosing a range of interlocking oppressions, including capitalism, cisheteropatriarchy, racism, ableism, and speciesism – oppressions that must be understood if we are to properly understand patriarchy.
+Unlike mainstream philosophy, feminist philosophy is inherently political and committed to social change.
+Feminist theory seeks to diagnose a range of interlocking oppressions, including capitalism, cisheteropatriarchy, racism, ableism, and speciesism.
 These systems of oppression structure our responsibility practices (of resenting, blaming, protesting, etc.) in a multitude of ways.
-For example, they enforce what Marilyn Frye (1983) refers to as double binds that reduce the options available to members of oppressed groups, making them vulnerable to censure and hostility no matter what they do.
+For example, they enforce what Marilyn Frye (1983) refers to as double binds that reduce the options available to members of oppressed groups, making them vulnerable to censure, hostility, and disapproval no matter what they do.

 Historically, philosophers have approached the topic of responsibility from the perspective of what Charles Mills calls ‘ideal theory,’ which abstracts away from conditions of oppression to construct an ideal model of a target concept such as responsibility.
-This approach (or ideology) obfuscates the role of oppression in structuring social practices, relationships, and emotions.
-In conditions of oppression, ordinary social practices don’t respond to people’s quality of will or agency, but tend to track negative stereotypes about a person’s social group or identity.
-When we use the reactive attitudes to challenge the logics of oppression, we are using them in a counterhegemonic and resistant way, which could be seen as a form of political activism.
+This approach obfuscates the role of oppression in the structuring of social practices, relationships, and emotions.
+In conditions of oppression, ordinary social practices tend to track identity prejudice rather than objective features of an individual’s agency or quality of will.
+Restructuring responsibility requires resistance and collective action.

 This special issue will explore the political dimensions of moral responsibility, with an emphasis on the relationship between responsibility and intersections of oppression such as misogyny, classism, racism, ableism, sanism, and speciesism.
 Questions of particular interest are: